dots-tb/SyringE/README.md

 Put http.suprx in ux0:/data/

 #Q&A
-*Why should I use this PoS?
+###Why should I use this PoS?

 It gives you network capabilities.

-*PoC, more like PoS?
+###PoC, more like PoS?

 I was going to make it also a plugin manager but...
 I'm not that good.

-*Wow!
+###Wow!
 Your the best junior dev, much better than Rinnegatamante!!1 Surely you can explain how it works?

 I'll sum it up with my Highschool AP CompSci knowledge: It just werks.
+I don't know why.

-*Can you make an FTP plugin?
+###Can you make an FTP plugin?

 Ask Rinnegatamante or something to be honest.
 I just got lucky with this.

-*Why should I trust you?
+###Why should I trust you?
 How do I know your not Silica&Pina?

 The source is available.